mosip/documentation/docs/overview.md

 * After installing Inji, residents can enter their unique ID (issued by country, e.g. the UIN or VID) on the app to generate the VC.
 * Resident will now be prompted to enter the OTP sent on the registered mobile number or email address.
 * After successful validation, the VC will be downloaded and stored on the app.
 * Residents can also use the Application ID if their UIN or VID is not available.
 They can share the downloaded VC with the relying party via bluetooth to avail the services.
-The app uses [BLE protocol](overview.md) to share VC.
+The app uses [BLE protocol](https://www.bluetooth.org/docman/handlers/downloaddoc.ashx?doc_id=441541) to share the VCs.

 Inji also supports integration with [e-Signet](https://docs.esignet.io/) wherein the resident can login to the relying party portal by scanning a QR code.
 They can can also choose what information needs to be shared with the relying party (user consent).
 However, the residents have to activate the VC before performing online login.